AdobeDocs/campaign-standard.en/help/administration/using/sms-protocol.md

 * **registered_delivery**: tells whether a SR is requested or not.
 Campaign always sets this flag except for automatic replies.
 For multipart messages, the flag is only set for the first part.
 All versions have the same behavior.

 * **data_coding**: indicates the encoding used in the text field.
-See SMS text encoding section in this document for more information.
+See the [SMS text encoding](../../administration/using/sms-protocol.md#sms-text-encoding) section for more information.

 * **short_message**: the text of the message.
 If UDH is used, this also contains the UHD header.